Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

 Larry: In other words, if I am either in the subject or the object, I am not in balance.

-SWAMIJI: Yes, right.
+Swamiji: Yes, right.
 The eater and the eaten are clubbed together by another thing altogether, which is the real eater, if at all you can call it so.
 The eater and the eaten are both present in another thing, which is the real eater, or consumer.

 Larry: The real eater!
 And we can only know that once we have reached a certain level of meditation.

-SWAMIJI: Yes.
+Swamiji: Yes.

 Larry: So, when there is evil in the world, and pain and suffering, that is the…

-SWAMIJI: You are raising a question that is not relevant to the point.
+Swamiji: You are raising a question that is not relevant to the point.
 The balance state spoken of rises above the notions of good and evil, naturally.

 Larry: But it is the imbalance that causes such perception.

-SWAMIJI: Perception is a wrong way of looking at things.
+Swamiji: Perception is a wrong way of looking at things.
 You are again jumping into the subjective side and objective side while saying this.
 You are not in the middle—you are on one side of the balance.

 Larry: I am trying to understand.
 Evil, then, is somebody thinking like a subject and an object.

-SWAMIJI: Evil or good, or whatever it is, is a value that we attach to something by segregating ourselves from it.
-You dread a snake, but the snake does not dreading itself.
+Swamiji: Evil or good, or whatever it is, is a value that we attach to something by segregating ourselves from it.
+You dread a snake, but the snake does not dread itself.
 If the snake is a dreadful thing, it will be dreadful to itself, also.
 It cannot live for one second because of the fear of itself.
 You have objectified it and, therefore, it looks evil, isolated from your subjectively structured organism of personality.

 Larry: So, there is no evil; there is only imbalance.

-SWAMIJI: The imbalance itself is the evil.
+Swamiji: The imbalance itself is the evil.

 Larry: The imbalance is the evil.
 So Hitler, for example, was not the evil; the imbalance he created was the evil.

-SWAMIJI: That imbalance is the evil, which opposed what is other than itself.
+Swamiji: That imbalance is the evil, which opposed what is other than itself.

 Larry: And when the armies came in and fought…

-SWAMIJI: Whatever it is, even if the army comes, it has acted for creating a balance which has been lost between two terms of a relation.
+Swamiji: Whatever it is, even if the army comes, it has acted for creating a balance which has been lost between two terms of a relation.

 Larry: So, is it a positive thing to restore a balance?